telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

 #enable-static-assets
-    To enable the use of static assets in your project, make sure you have the following line to your **Server** project `Startup.cs` file:
+    To enable the use of static assets in your project, make sure you have the following line to your **Server** project `Startup.cs` and `Program.cs` files:

     **C#**